syswraith/blog/content/Blogs/Writing a LOGO REPL, Part 1 - Thoughts, Tokenizer and Parser.md

 ---
-title: "Implementing a Microsoft Logo Interpreter in TypeScript — Part 1"
+title: "Implementing a Logo Interpreter - Part 1"
-description: "Part 1 of building a Microsoft Logo interpreter: a tokenizer, parser, AST design, and nested REPEAT handling using TypeScript and HTML5 Canvas."
+description: "Part 1 of building a Logo interpreter: a tokenizer, parser, AST design, and nested REPEAT handling using TypeScript and HTML5 Canvas."
 permalink: "/posts/logo-interpreter-typescript/part-1/"
 comments: true
 lang: "en"